 Slovenia is a rock climbing paradise.

-Rock climbing is an incredibly popular activity among Slovenians and with over 100 rock climbing crags and more than 5000 routes around the country, suitable for different levels, it’s easy to see why.
+Rock climbing is an incredibly popular activity among Slovenians, and with over 100 rock climbing crags and more than 5000 routes around the country suitable for different levels, it’s easy to see why.

-Four main areas are in Soča valley around Bled and Bovec, in southwestern Slovenia near Osp, around Ljubljana, and around Celje where there is the largest sport climbing crag in Slovenia.
-During the winter you can opt for ice climbing on frozen waterfalls as well – several waterfalls are suitable for beginners but some of them will require advanced skills!
+During the winter, you can opt for ice climbing on frozen waterfalls as well – several waterfalls are suitable for beginners, but some of them will require advanced skills!

 11. PARAGLIDING